The APGAR score is conducted in term infants as an assessment of clinical status immediately following birth.

 The score is calculated at one and five minutes after cleaning and drying the baby in a warm towel.

 If necessary it may be repeated after this.
-It should not be used as the sole measure of clinical status and instead forms a small part of a larger neonatal assessment.
+It should not be used as the sole measure of clinical status and instead forms a small part of the larger neonatal assessment.

 Accurate interpretation requires knowledge and experience.
 Scores of 7-10 are generally considered ‘normal’.
-A lower score is prognostically an indicator of worse outcomes and the need for immediate review by a senior medical professional.
+A lower score is a prognostic indicator of worse outcomes and the need for immediate review by a senior medical professional.
 A score of 0-3 at 5 minutes is associated with increased neonatal mortality and cerebral palsy.